barionleg/ANTs_wiki/Compiling-ANTs-on-Linux-and-Mac-OS.md

 ```

 should print out the usage for that script.
 You can put the above variable definitions in your shell initialization file, so future sessions will have them set automatically.
 On a Mac, this is usually `~/.profile`, on Linux `~/.bash_profile`.

+## Troubleshooting

+### Compilation starts but hangs with no error message

+*  If the build hangs while attempting to download code, it may be because the Git protocol is blocked by a firewall.
+Run `ccmake` again and set `SuperBuild_ANTS_USE_GIT_PROTOCOL` to "OFF".

+* If the build hangs during compilation of some code, it's probably because the build is running out of RAM.
+You can reduce memory burden by compiling with fewer threads.
+Disabling testing may also help, set `BUILD_TESTING` to `OFF` in CMake.
+Alternatively, you can increase the memory available to the build process.